-Lastly, if confirmed, I will do everything within my abilities to maintain a close working relationship with Congress and with those federal agencies engaged in the fight against human trafficking.
+Lastly, if confirmed, I will do everything within my abilities to maintain a close working relationship with Congress and with those federal agencies engaged in the

 I would like to close with the story of Carolina.
-Carolina is a survivor I had the I would like to close with the story of Carolina.
-Carolina is a survivor 1 had the chance to know while I prosecuted her trafficker.
+Carolina is a survivor I had the I would like to close with the story of Caronna.
+Caronna is a survivor I had the chance to know while I prosecuted her trafficker.
 She was 16 when Juan Cortes Meza romanced her in Mexico.
 He promised her that a better life awaited her in the United States, a life where he would marry her and they could make a living cleaning houses or selling clothes.
 Instead, Cortes Meza smuggled Carolina across the border and then gave her the most shocking news of her life-that he expected her to sleep with 20-30 men a night.
-He forced her into his high-volume, low-cost prostitution business.
-At first, Cortes Meza said it would only last until she paid that the expected ther the most shocking news of her life-that he expected her to sleep with 20-30 men a night.
 He forced her into his high-volume, low-cost prostitution business.
 At first, Cortes Meza said it would only last until she paid back the smuggling debt.
 Then he told her it was the only way she could earn money in a country where law enforcement would not help her and she would end up in jail.
 Then, when his deception and coercion were not sufficient, he beat her to force her to continue.

 I had the privilege of being with Carolina as she bravely spoke to the federal judge who heard her case.
 I listened as she shared her pain and described how she cried every night.
 "Only the walls heard my cries," she said.
 That day at trial, Atlanta heard Carolina.
 Today, I share her story in the U.S. Senate and the United States hears Carolina, Every victim's pain is our Nation's pain as well.
 The indelible memory of Carolina's cries-and of survivors like her-fuels my commitment to antitrafficking work.
 A commitment to human dignity is a commitment to a just world.
-There are many people in this room and listening today who are as passionate as I am, Each of us plays a part in this connected fight in helping survivors worldwide, and in supporting governments, nongovernmental organizations, and citizens to end modern slavery.
+There are many people in this room and listening today who are as passionate as I am.
+Each of us plays a part in this connected fight in helping survivors worldwide, and in supporting governments, nongovernmental organizations, and citizens to end modern slavery.
 I look forward to working with the members of this committee and others in our shared fight.

-Thank you again for your consideration and ${\bf I}$ look forward to answering any questions you may have.
+Thank you again for your consideration and I look forward to answering any questions you may have.